Home

 • Pencil – For writing in journals and sketching

-• Hat/Scarf – Russian style scarf for girls and/or a warm hat for night watch.
+• Hat / Scarf – Scarf and / or a warm hat for night watch.
 Sun hats are highly recommended for students and adults alike, especially for spring or fall dates

-• Change of Clothes and Shoes – Children and parents should wear their costume to the fort.
-Bring a second set of clothes as well.
+• Change of Clothes and Shoes – Bring a second set of clothes as well.
 Even if the weather looks warm, evenings are always quite cold on the coast.
-Students feet and clothing often get wet during the day’s activities therefore two pairs of shoes are essential.
+Students' feet and clothing often get wet during the day’s activities therefore two pairs of shoes are essential.
 Black rain boots are highly recommended.
 Bring layers to prepare for all weather scenarios

 • Rain gear as needed – Be prepared so you’ll stay as dry and active, and as safe and possible

-• Recommended – We encourage each Company member to put their sleeping gear into a plastic garbage bag with a clear label of their Company name.
+Recommended – We encourage each student to put their sleeping gear into a plastic garbage bag with a clear label of their name.
 This is a great way to make unloading, finding and moving gear easier, and most especially helps to keep sleeping gear dry.
-If you prefer a more authentic option you can use canvas bags, but note that it will not keep things as dry

 • ALL signed Liability Release Forms (media portion optional) – Hand in to ELP Instructor

-• Signed Teacher (Manager) Contract – Hand in to ELP Instructor
+• Signed Teacher Contract – Hand in to ELP Instructor

-• Journals – As a class project, have students make a small blank journal so that they can write down their impressions of their time at Fort Ross
+• Journals – As a class project, have students make a small blank journal so that they can write down their impressions of their time at Metini / Fort Ross

 • Nightwatch Activities – Board games, cards, etc